usefulmove/sonia/README.md

 ## Contributing

-Contributions are welcome\!
+Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the project.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).